 We believe that God calls us to community.
 The only thing God declared “not good” was man living without community.
 We are called by God to live in relationship.
 We are a better people when we love each other well, as Jesus both demonstrated and calls us to do.

-We believe that we are a community with a commission.
+We believe that we are a community with a commission to care for the neighborhood entrusted to us.
 We gather together for encouragement and renewal in faith, then we are commissioned to go and live our baptized faith in the streets, homes and workplaces of everyday life.
 We are a community of God’s people sent into the world, to care for God’s people and for God’s earth.